2012 South Lanarkshire Council election

 Elections to South Lanarkshire Council took place on 3 May 2012 on the same day as the 31 other Scottish local government elections.
+As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

-Labour retained their position as the largest party on the council as they gained three seat from 2007 but were one seat short of an overall majority.
+Labour retained their position as the largest party on the council as they gained three seats from 2007 but were one seat short of an overall majority.
 The Scottish National Party (SNP) also increased their representation and remained in second place on the authority after gaining four seats to hold 28.
 The Conservatives lost the majority of their seats as they fell from eight to three.
 One less independent candidate was elected with two returned and the remaining seat was won by the Liberal Democrats who lost one seat.

 Labour initially formed a minority administration to run the council before, in February 2013, they took overall control of South Lanarkshire Council after winning a by-election from the SNP.